Texas Highlights

 Tobacco use remains the leading cause of preventable death and disease in the United States and in Texas.
 To address this enormous toll, the American Lung Association calls for the following actions to be taken by Texas’ elected officials:

-- Increase funding for tobacco prevention and control programs;
+- Increase funding for tobacco prevention and cessation programs;

-- Improve the state’s surveillance of tobacco retailers, ensuring each retailer is subject to at least one annual compliance check; and
+- Improve the state’s surveillance of tobacco retailers; and

-Despite a budget surplus of $33 billion, Texas continues to significantly underfund programs that are proven to reduce tobacco use.
-Lawmakers must build on their momentum by significantly increasing funding for tobacco prevention and cessation programs as well as funding for retailer compliance with existing laws.
+Despite an estimated budget surplus of $20 billion going into 2025, Texas continues to significantly underfund programs that are proven to reduce tobacco use, the leading cause of preventable death, disease and disability.
+Lawmakers must build on their momentum from 2023 by significantly increasing funding for tobacco prevention and cessation programs as well as funding for retailer compliance with existing laws.
 A potential source of funding would be increasing the cigarette tax, which has not been raised since 2006.
-Additionally, momentum on local smokefree indoor air ordinances has stalled, with some cities seeing a regression as the city of Waco voting to weaken their ordinance to allow new cigar lounges.
-The Lung Association calls on lawmakers to revisit efforts to pass a comprehensive statewide indoor smoking law.
+Additionally, the Lung Association calls on lawmakers to revisit efforts to pass a comprehensive statewide indoor smoking law.

 Texas Facts |